Toward Generalizable Forgery Detection and Reasoning: Experiment

 \subsection{Evaluation on Existing Benchmarks}

-In this section, we choose LOKI \cite{ye2024loki} to evaluate both detection and reasoning ability of the baselines and our method.
+In this section, we choose LOKI \cite{ye2024loki} to evaluate both forgery detection and reasoning performance.
 Specifically, we use all the images in LOKI to evaluate forgery detection task and use ``open ended VQA'' to evaluate forgery reasoning task.
-The results are shown in Figure \ref{fig:loki}.
+Also, we choose DRCT-2M \cite{chendrct} and GenImage \cite{zhu2023genimage} to evaluate forgery detection performance.